Subscriber only lesson.

 - When required, the baseline plan can be changed through the formal project change control approach used by the business.

-Baseline: “The approved version of a work product that can be changed only through formal change control procedures and is used as a basis for comparison.”
-PMBOK®Guide
+Baseline: “The approved version of a work product that can be changed only through formal change control procedures and is used as a basis for comparison to actual results.”
+PMBOK® Guide

 Lesson notes are only available for subscribers.